Robins Set Up House

 Foraging For Food

 When they forage for food on the ground, you will notice that they will stare at the ground, motionless, when it wants to catch an earthworm.
 And I might add, a fight over an earthworm can happen if one robin feels a little lazy, and tries to steal the worm another Robin had worked diligently to catch.

 Usually, I will see the robin(s) eating worms in the early morning when the grass is still damp.
 But don't think that is all they eat.
 They will also eat insects and fruits.
 And let me tell you, when it comes to fruit, there is a ready and convenient supply of fruit in our 1/2 acre lot.

 The American Robin is a rather large bird.
 But yet, they don’t seem to be as intimidating.
 Maybe it is because of their warm-colored orange breast, and their chiseled black head and gray upper body that minimizes the size, and for me, the scare factor that maybe a crow would project.

 The young and the eggs are preyed upon by Grackles, Crows, Blue Jays and Ravens.
 And the adult Robin is preyed upon by cats, the Falcon, and Eagle.
 They are most vulnerable when breeding, but in a flock more eyes and ears are available to sound the warning when a predator approaches.

 There is one other threat that the Robin has to deal with, and that is the Cowbird.
-The Cowbird will lay their eggs in the nest for the Robin to raise.
+The Cowbird will lay their eggs in the nest that the Robins had built expecting them to become surrogate parents to its offspring.
 What will the Robin do if she finds a strange egg in her nest.
-She will eject them from the next, now that is a smart bird.
+She will eject them from the nest.

-Though the Robin is a common bird in our area, I find them not to be an invasive bird, I really do enjoy watching them during the day foraging for worms and gracing me with a song.
+Though the Robin is a common bird in our area, I find them not to be an invasive bird.
+Their presence is most welcome in my yard.